Exabyte-io/documentation/docs/data/classification.md

 ## By relation to Entities

-We identify the relation of the data as follows.
+We identify the relation of the data as follows:

 - **materials**: information uniquely associated with a certain [material](../materials/overview.md).
 - **workflows**: information about a computational [Workflow](../workflows/overview.md) routine used to extract the data.